Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - Scroll down to Reveal Config Vars and select
 - Enter the environment variables and their values you entered in to your env.py file in GitHub -- these must include the config vars from your AWS, Stripe etc if you are using the same platforms used to create this project.
 - Once you have completed those fields click on Automatic Deploys and select the Deploy Branch button, this will then connect to GitHub and a code window will open up below and start to build your app
-- Once it has finished select View and you'll be abkle to see any codce you wrote to test your repository.
+- Once it has finished select View and you'll be abkle to see any code you wrote to test your repository.

-HAPPY CODING!